 Billing and payment complaints

-Escalation and policy pressure
+Escalation pressure and policy manipulation

-Ways support teams identify and resolve fraud signals in ecommerce
+6 ways support teams identify and resolve fraud signals in ecommerce

 In e‑commerce, fraud often emerges through repeated “item missing” complaints, refund requests, and delivery disputes that first appear in support interactions.